MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfprofiles/functions/pfprofilessetprofilelanguageasync.md

 ## Remarks

+This API is available on all platforms.
 Given an entity profile, will update its language to the one passed in if the profile's version is equal to the one passed in.
 When the asynchronous task is complete, call [PFProfilesSetProfileLanguageGetResultSize](pfprofilessetprofilelanguagegetresultsize.md) and [PFProfilesSetProfileLanguageGetResult](pfprofilessetprofilelanguagegetresult.md) to get the result.

 ## Requirements